SharedCode/sop/README.md

 Today, your code can prevent getting exposed to these edge cases by ensuring the transaction is not accessing huge contents of Btree stores to prevent out of memory conditions.
 Which is the best practice in general for transactions.

-# SOP in Cassandra & Redis
+# SOP in Redis, Cassandra & File System
-M-Way Trie data structures & algorithms based Objects persistence, using Cassandra as backend storage & Redis for caching, orchestration & node/data merging.
+M-Way Trie data structures & algorithms based Objects persistence, using Cassandra for Registry, File System as backend storage of Blobs(see in_red_cfs package) & Redis for caching, orchestration & node/data merging.
 Sporting ACID transactions and two phase commit for seamless 3rd party database integration.
 SOP uses a new, unique algorithm(see OOA) for orchestration where it uses Redis I/O for attaining locks.
 NOT the ```Redis Lock API```, but just simple Redis "fetch and set" operations.
 That is it.
 Ultra high speed algorithm brought by in-memory database for locking, and thus, not constrained by any client/server communication limits.

 SOP has all the bits required to be used like a golang map but which, has the features of a b-tree, which is, manage & fetch data in your desired sort order (as driven by your item key type & its Comparer implementation), and do other nifty features such as "range query" & "range updates", turning "go" into a very powerful data management language, imagine the power of "go channels" & "go routines" mixed in to your (otherwise) DML scripts, but instead, write it in "go", the same language you write your app.
 No need to have impedance mismatch.

 Requirements:
   * Cassandra
   * Redis
+  * Storage Drive or sub-system for Blobs
   * Golang that supports generics, currently set to 1.21.5 and higher

 ## Sample Code
-Below is a sample code, edited for brevity and to show the important parts.
+Below is a sample code, edited for brevity and to show the important parts. **NOTE**: below code shows using Cassandra(in_red_ck package) for storing blobs, but you can replace and use the in_red_cfs package instead, for storing blobs to a storage drive or your backend SAN storage sub-system so Cassandra is not taxed by the blobs management.

 ```
 import (